philroche/ubuntu-cloud-aggreg8streams/README.md

 Example:

 * [Find the latest Ubuntu 18.04 Bionic Minimal on AWS in the eu-west-1 region and return as json](https://aggreg8streams.tinyviking.ie/simplestreams.json?sql=select+image_id+from+cloudimage+where+label+%3D+%27release%27+and+release+%3D+%27bionic%27+and+family+%3D+%27minimal%27+and+content_id+%3D+%27com.ubuntu.cloud%3Areleased%3Aaws%27+and+crsn+%3D+%27eu-west-1%27+order+by+version_name+desc+limit+1&_shape=arrayfirst)
+  * This will return a single AWS Machine image ID in a JSON list.
+The payload is 383 bytes and takes 39ms being served from a very old intel nuc in my network closet.
+It takes no setup of libraries, and you only downloaded the data you needed.

 Any query can be bookmarked and used in your automation.